 - If you have a job at the moment and want to make a career transition, identify clearly why do you want a change.
 What needs does your new job have to fulfill?
 Why are these needs important to you?

 - Identify what do you most want to learn and know about.
 If there are many fields, then what are the things you have done in life that come naturally to you?
 Energize you?
 Pay attention to those themes – they are indicators of a direction you could go in.
 Follow your curiosity.
 You don’t need to have everything figured out now.
-If you go towards fields that motivate you and match with your needs+values, you will be exposed to a world that intrigues you.
+Don’t sign up for any courses out of sudden excitement.
+Yet go towards fields that motivate you and match with your needs + values, you will be exposed to a world that intrigues you.

 - Identify your values.
 Rather than following your passions, I’d suggest honing your values and using curiosity as your career compass.
 As you might have many passions you can incorporate them to your life in many ways, not necessarily through your profession.